Search

 MYGA vs. CD: Comparing the differences

-Multi-year guaranteed annuities and certificates of deposit are both low-risk investment options that offer a fixed rate of return over a specified period.
-But there are some important differences between the two.
+Multi-year guaranteed annuities and certificates of deposit are both relatively low-risk investment options that offer a fixed rate over a specified period of time.
+There are some key differences between the two.

 Where you get them.

 • MYGAs are offered by insurance companies.
-When opening a MYGA, you put down a lump sum of money that's considered a premium payment on your contract.
+When purchasing a MYGA, you invest a lump sum of money that's considered a premium payment on your contract.

 How they’re protected

 • MYGAs are contracts sold by financial insurance companies, so they don't have FDIC protection.
-Instead, they’re backed by the insurance company that you purchase your MYGA from.
-It’s important to vet the strength and stability of the company you choose.
-Look at reports from A.M.
+Instead, they’re backed by the insurance company that you purchased your MYGA from.
+It’s important to vet the strength and stability of the company you choose by reviewing reports from A.M.
 Best, Fitch, Moody's or Standard & Poor's.

 • Because CDs are accounts held with banking institutions, they're insured by the FDIC up to a certain amount, typically $250,000 per account holder per institution.